Yue-ctrl793/voice-expense-tracker/README.md

 The quantitative score was penalized by minor string mismatches even when the extraction logic was functionally correct.
 * *Example:* Ground truth "Donation" vs Actual "Donation to charity".
 * *Example:* Ground truth "Sushi" vs Actual "Sushi dinner".

+### 6. Overall Conclusion

+* The results confirm that the Reasoning Engine (DeepSeek V3) is highly reliable, achieving high accuracy in categorization.
+The primary bottleneck is not the LLM's logic, but the **ASR (Whisper Small) sensitivity** to environmental noise.

+* While the strict "Final JSON Accuracy" sits around 60%, the high **Slot Accuracy (~80%)** indicates that the system is functionally viable.
+In the vast majority of cases, the user receives a correct extraction that requires zero or minimal editing, reducing the friction of manual data entry.

+* The specific failures in subjective categorization (e.g., *Hotel* as *Retail* vs. *Other*) validate the design decision to include **Human-in-the-Loop** editing in the UI.
+Since personal finance taxonomies are inherently subjective, a fully automated system is less desirable than an intelligent assistant that proposes high-confidence defaults.

+* Moving forward, the system's robustness could be significantly improved by integrating a Voice Activity Detection layer to pre-filter noise or by fine-tuning the ASR model on accented financial speech.

 ---